 Albany State University prohibits sex discrimination, including sexual harassment and sexual violence, in its programs and activities.
-Sexual harassment is unwelcome conduct of a sexual nature, including sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature such as sexual touching, sexual comments, jokes, or gestures, or distributing sexually explicit material.
+Sexual harassment is the unwelcome conduct of a sexual nature, including sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature such as sexual touching, sexual comments, jokes, or gestures, or distributing sexually explicit material.
 Sexual violence is a physical sexual act taken against a person's will, or when a person is incapable of consenting due to alcohol or drug use.
 Sexual violence includes rape, sexual battery, and sexual coercion.

-The following person has been designated as the Title IX Coordinator to handle inquiries regarding the nondiscrimination policies and to serve as the overall campus coordinator for purposes of Title IX compliance: CaDedria D. Hill, Title IX Coordinator/ Compliance Officer, Albany State University, 504 College Drive, Albany, Georgia 31705; telephone 229-500-3302; email cadedria.hill@asurams.edu or TitleIX@asurams.edu.
+The following person has been designated as the Title IX Coordinator to handle inquiries regarding the nondiscrimination policies and to serve as the overall campus coordinator for purposes of Title IX compliance: Kimberly Carter, Title IX Coordinator/Equity & Compliance Director, Albany State University, 504 College Drive, Albany, Georgia 31705; telephone 229-500-3304; email TitleIX@asurams.edu.
 Albany State University complies with applicable laws regarding reasonable accommodation for disabled students and employees.

-Applicants requiring reasonable accommodation in order to participate in the application process, or to have access to a program, service, or activity of Albany State University are requested to contact the Student Disability Coordinator, Keshundra Wright, at 229-500-2013 or keshundra.wright@asurams.edu.
+Applicants requiring a reasonable accommodation in order to participate in the application process, or to have access to a program, service, or activity of Albany State University are requested to contact the Accessibility Services Coordinator: Keshundra Wright at 229-500-3445 or email Keshundra.Wright@asurams.edu.

 Albany State University also prohibits discrimination on the basis of disability in its programs and activities, including admissions, employment, treatment, and access.
-Keshundra Wright has been designated to handle inquiries regarding the Americans with Disabilities Act, the Rehabilitation Act, and related statutes, regulations, and Albany State policies.
+The Student Accessibility Coordinator has been designated to handle inquiries regarding the Americans with Disabilities Act, the Rehabilitation Act, and related statutes, regulations, and Albany State policies.